openworm/sibernetic/README.md

 Configuration file format
 ---------------
-Configuration file is consist from:
+The configuration file consists of:
 ```
-First 6 lines is spatial description of boundary box
+First 6 lines is a spatial description of boundary box
 xmin
 xmax
 ymin